Sustainable Energy MSc - 2026/7

 ENGM314 - Smart Energy Systems Design and Analysis

-ENGM246 - Solar Energy Technology
+ENGM246 - Wind Energy Technology

 ENGM265 - Sustainability and Infrastructure

-ENGM303 - Nature Based Solutions in Environmental Engineering
+ENGM303 - Nature-Based Solutions in Environmental Engineering

 ENGM299 - Environmental Aerodynamics and Wind Power